 IV.
 Upon conviction and sentencing, the court shall document on the sentencing form the specific nature of the relationship between the defendant and the victim, by reference to subparagraphs III(a)(1)-(5) and III(b).

 V. In addition to any other penalty authorized by law, the court shall levy a fine of $50 for each conviction under this section.
+The court shall not reduce or suspend any sentence or the payment of any fine imposed under this section.
 If the court determines that the defendant is unable to pay the fine on the date imposed, the court may defer payment or order periodic payments thereof.
-Fines imposed under this section shall not be subject to an additional penalty assessment.
+Fines imposed under this section shall not be subject to an additional penalty assessment and shall not be subject to the provisions of RSA 618:8 or 618:9.
 The clerk shall forward all fines collected under this paragraph to the department of health and human services for the purposes of RSA 173-B:15.